women sustain the pandemic

 2021

-I highlight this event in everyday life in the same way as when I intervene in a photograph with embroidery.
-I detach it from its surroundings, wrapping it in fibers and adding surreal elements that show, in this case, the value of the food, who prepares it, and how they relate to each other.
-Women sustain the pandemic, because where there is no food, there is no life.
+I highlight this episode of daily life through a technique similar to the one I use when intervening photographs with embroidery.
+I decontextualize the image, wrapping it in threads and adding surreal elements that highlight, in this case, the meaning of the food, who prepares it and the interactions that are woven around it.
+Women sustain the pandemic, for where there is no food, there is no life.

 See BICA PLATAFORMA OCUPAÇÃO WR#3